lshlyapnikov/demux-cpp/README.md

 $ source ./.envrc
 ```

-## 4.Generate Project Makefile with CMake
+## 4. Generate Project Makefile with CMake

 To generate the Makefile for your project using CMake: